Hieukhongbietcode/LF-optimizer/README.md

 If this keeps happening after restarts, switch to Firefox.
 It's a Manifest V3 limitation in Chrome and Edge that affects large scripts.

+### Drag & drop upload isn't working

+- Drop the file **onto the dashed box**, not onto the Upload button
+- If the portal shows a confirmation dialog after the drop, finish it as usual — the script only fills in the file
+- Clicking the box opens the normal file picker, so that route always remains available

 ### One feature stopped working

 Turn it off and on again in the settings panel.
 If that doesn't help, note which page you were on and what you clicked — the console usually logs something useful.